 First, outline the most important features and constraints for your project.
 Consider these key factors:

-• Team Skillset: Be honest about your team’s expertise.
+- Team Skillset: Be honest about your team’s expertise.
 If you lack deep backend knowledge, a fully managed Backend as a Service (BaaS) or a no code solution can save immense time and effort.
-This is why many founders pair a backend service with a no code front end builder like WeWeb, allowing them to build visually while the backend runs smoothly in the cloud.
+This is why many founders pair a backend service with a no code full-stack builder like WeWeb.

 Serverless vs. Custom Backends